 - Pull together the taco slaw, and sides and these vegan tacos are ready!

-Vegan tacos pair deliciously with pepita creama and while it does require a high speed blender (I use Vitamix), guacamole or avocado cream is fabulous as well (and the latter two don’t require any pre-planning like the pepita creama).
+These vegan tacos pair deliciously with pepita creama and while it does require a high speed blender (I use Vitamix), guacamole or avocado cream is fabulous as well (and the latter two don’t require any pre-planning like the pepita creama).
 Just smear any one you choose on the bottom of the tortilla, then pile on the cauliflower and slaw.
 Serve with your favorite Spanish brown rice, a big bowl of spiced black beans and all of your favorite toppings.

 What’s your favorite holiday dinner to prepare?
 Is this a tradition?
 Also, I’d love to know your favorite foodie or non tangible gift to give and receive.